Den1xxx/ShowHidePass/README.md

 	$().ShowHidePass('#pass3','Hide characters',true);

-See this examples in index.html with yuor browser.
+See this examples in index.html with your browser.